qmk/qmk_firmware/docs/other_vscode.md

 * [Git for Windows](https://git-scm.com/download/win) (This link will prompt to save/run the installer)

   1. Disable all of the options but `Git LFS (Large File Support)` and `Check daily for Git for Windows updates`.
-  2. Set the default editor to `Use Visual Studio Code as Git's default editor`
+  2. Set the default editor to `Use Visual Studio Code as Git's default editor`.
   3. Select the `Use Git from Git Bash only` option, since that's the option that you should use here.
   4. For the `Choosing HTTPS transport backend`, either option should be fine.
   5. Select the `Checkout as-is, commit Unix-style line endings` option.
 QMK Firmware uses Unix style commits.
   6. For the extra options, leave the default options as is.

   This software is needed for Git support in VS Code.
 It may be possible to not include this, but it is much simpler to just use this.

 * [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases) (Optional)

   This software provides better support for Git by providing secure storage for git credentials, MFA and personal access token generation.
 This isn't strictly needed, but we would recommend it.

 ### Installing VS Code

-1. Head to [VS Code](https://code.visualstudio.com/) and download the installer
+1. Head to [VS Code](https://code.visualstudio.com/) and download the installer.
-2. Run the installer
+2. Run the installer.

 This part is super simple.
 However, there is some configuration that we need to do to ensure things are configured correctly.

 #### MSYS2 Setup

 Now, we will set up the MSYS2 window to show up in VSCode as the integrated terminal.
 This has a number of advantages.
-Mostly, you can control+click on errors and jump to those files.
+Mostly, you can Control+Click on errors and jump to those files.
 This makes debugging much easier.
-It's also nice, in that you don't have to jump to another window.
+It's also nice in that you don't have to jump to another window.

-1. Click <kbd><kbd>File</kbd> > <kbd>Preferences ></kbd> > <kbd>Settings</kbd> </kbd>
+1. Click <kbd>File</kbd> > <kbd>Preferences ></kbd> > <kbd>Settings</kbd>.
 2. Click on the <kbd>{}</kbd> button, in the top right to open the `settings.json` file.
 3. Set the file's content to:

    ```json